Last updated on March 2nd, 2023.

 These scones are made for the coconut lovers among us, and also these Coconut Muffins.
-And for the scones lovers among us? well these are quit the scones.
+And for the scones lovers among us? well, these are quite the scones.
 Forget about dry and hard scones, a fairly large amount of butter gives the scones a tender and soft texture and the coconut milk gives a rich coconut flavor.

 What ingredients are in these Coconut scones?

 - Baking powder